Louisville, Georgia Tech both out to end lengthy losing streaks

 Georgia Tech (8-13, 1-10 ACC) has its worst overall record through 21 games since the 2011-2012 season and its worst league mark through 11 games since the 2008-09 season.

 Louisville (2-19, 0-10) is just a defeat away from just its second 20-loss season in team history, which dates back more than a century.
-Its two setbacks away from setting a single-season record for futility, as the Cardinals went 12-20 during the 1997-98 season.
+Two more setbacks would set a single-season record for futility, as the Cardinals went 12-20 during the 1997-98 season.

 The Cardinals’ losing streak is its longest since dropping 12 straight from Feb.
 23, 1940-Feb.
 8, 1941.